jowo-io/next-auth-nostr-provider/README.md

 # Generators

-This package provides several generator functions that can be used to deterministically generate avatars and usernames as well as a generic QR code generator.
+Normally if you authenticate a user with lnurl-auth, all you'd know about the user is their unique ID (a pubkey).
+This package goes a step further and provides several generator functions that can be used to deterministically (the pubkey is used as a seed) generate avatars and usernames.
+That means you can show users a unique name and image that'll be associated with their account!

+As well as the avatar and image generators, there's also a QR code generator.

 The generators are tree-shakeable.
 If you don't need them, simply don't import them and they'll not be included in your app's bundle.

 ```typescript
 import { generateQr } from "next-auth-lightning-provider/generators/qr";